intothisworld/Redump-Dat-MIA-Fixer/README.md

 # Redump-Dat-MIA-Fixer
-This program adds "MIA" flags to any MIA discs in an inputted Redump DAT file.
+This program adds "MIA" tags to any MIA discs in an inputted Redump DAT file.

 You can either simply open the program and manually input a specific .dat file, or a folder containing any number of .dats, or you can drag & drop any combination of files and folders and the program will recursively search through all of them to identify and check any .dats within.